VForWaTer/hydrobox/docs/examples/signal.rst

     plt.plot(simplify(x, flatten=False), '.--r');

 Look at the amount of markers in both plots, where the signal gave a constant value.
-The replicas got dropped off from the signal.
+The replicas got dropped from the signal.

 Handling sensor precision noise
 -------------------------------

-So far, that did only remove subsequent duplicates in value.
+So far, this only removed subsequent value duplicates.
 The other signal information this method can simplify is the constant repetition of two values.
-This usually happens in environmental sensors either at constant conditions or at really slow state changes.
-Then the signal can alternate between two states at its sensor precision.
+This usually happens in environmental sensors either in constant conditions or during really slow state changes.
+In these cases the signal can alternate between two states within the sensor resolution.
 These recordings can be evened out by setting the ``flatten`` attribute to True.

 .. ipython:: python

     @savefig examples_simplified_sample2.png width=6in
     plt.plot(simplify(x, flatten=True), '.--r');

-Of course, the index information got completely lost.
+Of course, the index information was completely lost.
 In this example the x-axis is just counting the occurrences of values.
 In case you need the index information for further analysis, you have to extract the index and preserve it, before calling the simplify method.